MateuszPodeszwa/C-PrivateLessons/The Foundation of C#/Methods Introduction.md

 The `void` part, before the name, is the method's *return type*.
 Which means that the **void** methods will not return any values, or differently: the method does not produce a result.

+Every method declaration includes a set of parentheses containing information for the method to use. **CountToTen** doesn't need any information to do its job, so we've left the parentheses empty for now.
+For example, the method do not take any value to count to ten, it just does its job.

+After the declaration is the method's body, containing all the code that should run when called.
+In this case, the body is the curly braces and all statements in between.
+You can include any C# code inside methods.

+## Local Functions

+Our